Skip to content

 to: rec.to,

-And that's all you have to do to configure your Subsquid project to index Substrate data on Moonbeam!
+And that's all you have to do to configure your SQD project to index Substrate data on Moonbeam!
 Now you can update the schema.graphql, typegen.json, src/main.ts, and src/processor.ts files to index the data you need for your project!
 Next, take the steps in the Run your Indexer section to run your indexer and query your Squid.

 Index Ethereum Data on Moonbeam